sbacic/wpdemo2/README.md

+# Important

+This repository is not actively maintained and has not been for some time.
+There may be security vulnerabilities.
+If you insist on using it, I strongly suggest you fix any security vulnerabilities yourself before using it.

 ### What is WPDemo?
 WPDemo is a CLI script that creates copies of your Wordpress installation.
 Its main goal is to provide plugin and theme authors a way to showcase their work